Eyecare Plus Scottsdale - Quality Eye Doctors in Scottsdale, Arizona

 Eyecare Plus Scottsdale is dedicated to providing the most comprehensive eye exams to patients throughout Scottsdale.
 Our eye exams are designed to detect eye diseases, even at the earliest stages.
 We also have a large selection of contact lenses and frames for you to choose from, with styles, brands, and colors to suit every face and preference.

 Dr. Maury Kessler started Eyecare Plus Scottsdale in 1996.
 His vision was (and is) to create a modern and warm office that takes exceptional care of each and every patient.
+Our Arizona family vision center provides you with access to the top optometrists in Scottsdale.

 Why Choose Eyecare Plus Scottsdale?